-The manicuring course is 400 clock hours, which takes approximately 10-13 weeks to complete, depending on attendance schedule.
+The manicuring course is 400 clock hours, 32 scheduled hours per week, and takes approximately 13 weeks to complete.

 The short intensive course includes technical instruction and practical operations required by the Board of Barbering and Cosmetology.
 This course includes the art and science of manicuring and pedicuring as well as the latest techniques in artificial nails.
 In addition, the student will be taught professional ethics, salesmanship and record keeping.